jardas33/truco-multiplayer/README.md

 ## Deployment

-This game is configured for deployment on DigitalOcean App Platform:
+This game is configured for deployment on Railway.app:

-### Option 1: DigitalOcean App Platform (Recommended)
+### Option 1: Railway.app (Recommended - Easiest)
 1. Fork this repository
-2. Create a new app on DigitalOcean App Platform
+2. Go to [railway.app](https://railway.app) and sign up/login
+3. Click "New Project" → "Deploy from GitHub repo"
-3. Connect your GitHub repository
+4. Select your `truco-multiplayer` repository
-4. DigitalOcean will automatically deploy your game using the `.do/app.yaml` configuration
+5. Railway will automatically detect it's a Node.js app and deploy
+6. Your game will be live in minutes!

 ### Option 2: Docker Deployment
 1. Build the Docker image: `docker build -t truco-game .`